starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/events.md

 Here, we can see that the event will store 3 felts.

-Once compiled, this code will generate an abi file containing :
+Once compiled, this code will generate an abi file containing:

 ```typescript
 {